 view of your health.

-Until the likes of Apple, Fitbit, Microsoft and Samsung find a way to accurately pack the the tech to track blood pressure into a smartwatch, take a look at the top monitors below.
-And if you're new to the area and want to understand the basics of blood pressure monitoring, make sure to comb through the section below, too.
+Until the likes of Apple, Fitbit, Microsoft and Samsung find a way to accurately pack the the tech to track blood pressure into a smartwatch or another wearable form, these are the smart monitors we think you should consider.

 Hot fitness tracker deals